Your Private GP and Sexual Health Clinic in Canary Wharf

 We are here to help you mitigate those risks

-- Regular STI screening is vital as many STI’s have no symptoms and infections can easily be missed
+- Regular STI screening is vital as many STIs have no symptoms, and infections can easily be missed

-- Diagnosing and treating an STI early on, is easier and it means you are less likely to pass it on
+- Diagnosing and treating an STI early on is easier, and it means you are less likely to pass it on

 - Being honest about your sexual history with new partners will help build trust and keep both partners safe

-- Always screen for STI’s before starting a new sexual relationship
+- Always screen for STIs before starting a new sexual relationship

-- Know your limits when it comes to alcohol and drugs, as they can impair inhibitions and increase sexual risk taking
+- Know your limits when it comes to alcohol and drugs, as they can impair inhibitions and increase sexual risk-taking

 - Speak to your doctor about any new symptoms